 Celebrate a day of love by experimenting with these chemicals to make this simple Valentine’s day slime recipe.

 You can make this slime with your kids or give it as a gift to a friend.
+There’s really no way that’s wrong to make and share this slime recipe!
+Or keep it at home for your own kids.

-Want even more simple slime recipes you have to try.
+Want even more simple slime recipes you have to try?

 While some may not celebrate Valentine’s day, you can always take a day out to celebrate love and show others you appreciate them.